slsa-framework/slsa-policy/README.md

 ##### Releaser workflow

 You need to define a workflow that your teams will call when they want to release their container images.
+This workflow is responsible for evaluating the release policy.
 See an example [image-releaser.yml](https://github.com/laurentsimon/slsa-org/blob/main/.github/workflows/image-releaser.yml)

 In the workflow above, the CLI is called as follows: